Guides

 The General Data Protection Regulation (EU) 2016/679

-GDPR, otherwise known as the General Data Protection Regulation, is the most comprehensive data privacy standards to date.
-It affects any company that processes the personal data of European Union (EU) and European Economic Area (EEA) citizens.
-This is regardless of where a company is based.
+The General Data Protection Regulation (GDPR), officially known as EU Regulation 2016/679, is one of the strictest and most comprehensive data privacy laws in the world.
+GDPR applies to any business that processes the personal data of individuals in the European Union (EU) or European Economic Area (EEA), regardless of where the business is located.

-For example, your email disclaimer is the perfect location to tell recipients that your company fully complies with GDPR.
-This is by using simple text in your email communications and adding a link to your privacy policy.
-You then show recipients the steps your organization has taken to ensure that personal data is processed in accordance with GDPR.
+Your email disclaimer is a great place to show that your company complies with GDPR.
+You can include a brief statement in your email footer and provide a link to your privacy policy.
+This helps recipients understand how their personal data is handled and processed in line with GDPR requirements.

 The Financial Services Act 2012